 Note: I may earn money or products from the companies, products, or links mentioned in this post.

-Before my son was diagnosed with autism, we were told by many people not to worry about the delays we were seeing.
-We had family members, friends, and even doctors tell us things like, “That’s normal” or “My child does that too.”
-But in my heart of hearts, I knew it wasn’t normal.
-This is why I am a very strong advocate for early intervention.
+Before my son was diagnosed with autism, people told us not to worry about the delays we were seeing.
+Family members, friends, and even doctors told us, “That’s normal!” or “My child does that too.”
+In my heart, I knew it wasn’t normal, and that is why I advocate strongly for early intervention.

-I have a feeling many people still think I’m crazy when it comes to this topic, but I stand by my beliefs because I have seen first-hand with both my children how early intervention can change a child’s life.
+People think I’m crazy regarding this topic, but I stand by my beliefs because I have seen first-hand with my children how early intervention can change their life.

 What is Early Intervention?

-To many, early intervention is a service offered by the state.
-But early intervention is so much more than that.
-It is getting help for a child who may be delayed or have disabilities.
+Early intervention is a service each state offers, but it is so much more than that.
+It is helpful for a child who may be delayed or have disabilities.

 Why is Early Intervention so Important?

-There is much research on why it is important to get your child intervention at an early age.
-Here are some of the reasons why:
+You can find plenty of research on the importance of your child receiving intervention at an early age.
+Here are some reasons why:

 “Decades of rigorous research show that children’s earliest experiences play a critical role in brain development.
 The Center on the Developing Child at Harvard University has summarized this research: